 Copyright and Related Rights

 Copyright protection arises automatically upon the creation of an original work fixed in a tangible medium.
-In a collaborative context, joint authorship may be claimed if each contributor’s contribution is inseparable from the whole and each contribution is copyrightable.
-However, many jurisdictions require that joint authors intend to be co‑owners, and this intention must be documented.
+On top of that, in a collaborative context, joint authorship may be claimed if each contributor’s contribution is inseparable from the whole and each contribution is copyrightable.
+That said, many jurisdictions require that joint authors intend to be co‑owners, and this intention must be documented.
 If the collaboration involves work‑made‑for‑hire arrangements—common in corporate research—the employer typically becomes the sole copyright holder.

 Moral Rights